GFP Transfection Efficiency Assay

 - Fully automated – just load sample and press run

 - High specificity – assess transection at single cell level

 - Results provide image, scatter plot and GFP histogram

 Run 8 samples and analyze in under 20 minutes

 Figure 2.
-Just add two dyes to your sample, incubate for 15 minutes, load 8 chamber slide and press RUN.
+Just add dye to your sample, incubate for 15 minutes, add another dye, load 8 chamber slide, and press RUN.

 Visualize where cells fall on a scatter plot